3083603381857379

 Glutathione is a peptide and consists of three key amino acids.
 It's a master antioxidant and it helps to lower oxidative stress or free radicals.

 Glutathione helps to fight infection.
 It helps the liver to clear unwanted toxins.
 Some longevity researchers believe it's a predictor of how long we will live.
-It is one of those vital antioxidants because it's every cell of our body.
+It is one of those vital antioxidants because it's in every cell of our body.

 Glutathione is not considered an essential nutrient technically because the body can create it from amino acids.
 However, we use up glutathione reserves every time we encounter environmental toxins, stress, or illness.
 By the age of 65 for a healthy individual, we produce about 50% less glutathione.
 This tells us that as we age, we are constantly using up this glutathione reserve.